gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 # How to publish data using the Data Aggregator DAGI

 <div style="padding: 15px; border: 1px solid transparent; margin-bottom: 20px; border-radius: 4px; color: #31708f; background-color: #d9edf7; border-color: #bce8f1;">
-  <p>ℹ️ A new version of DAGI has recently been released, providing bug fixes and feature improvements.</p>
+  <p>ℹ️ A new version of DAGI should be released in a couple of weeks.
+There are already element here corresponding to this new version (mainly validation and export), therefore they are not yet available in the current version you are using.
+This text will be updated as soon as the new version is available.</p>
-  <p align="right">Last update: 04.12.2025</p>
+  <p align="right">Last update: 19.03.2026</p>
 </div>

 **In order to publish your data on [GBIF.org](https://www.gbif.org/){:target="_blank"} and have it displayed on the [SwissNatColl](https://swissnatcoll.ch/){:target="_blank"} hosted portal**, you first need to prepare an import file containing all data you intend to publish (see [Prepare my data](#prepare-my-data) here below).